ParkerdeWaal/fABMACS/readme.md

 2. Prepare your "list" file.
 This file holds the atom number of each atom used in the CV.
 This release uses RMSD for CV, so no atom is expected to appear twice.
 The "list" file used for simulations that were published is found in the fABMACS dir and is named "benzoisoxazoloazepinelists".
 To re-run published simulations, copy this file to the name "list".

-3. For Alanine dipeptide ```./PATCHscript.sh alanine``` For custom simulations: Run ./PATCHscript.sh BMAX NPARTS NCV1 NCV2 CVMAX CVREST
+3. Patch the code by running PATCHscript.sh.
+For Alanine dipeptide ```./PATCHscript.sh alanine``` For custom simulations: Run ./PATCHscript.sh BMAX NPARTS NCV1 NCV2 CVMAX CVREST

  - BMAX is the number of bins that will span the CV space
  - NPARTS is the total number of atoms in the collective variables